Computer-aided auscultation: Electronic stethoscope

 Electronic stethoscopes (also digital stethoscopes) convert acoustic sound waves into digital electrical signals.
 These signals are then amplified by means of transducers and currently reach levels up to 100 times higher than traditional acoustic stethoscopes.
 Additionally, electronic stethoscopes can be used to filter out background noise, a feature that can be safety-relevant and facilitate more accurate diagnoses.
 Whereas sound amplification and filtering are the main functions of an electronic stethoscope, the ability to access the sounds through external means via Bluetooth or audio cables makes them an ideal sound-capturing device for CAA systems.

-Device running Graphical User Interface
+Device running graphical user interface

 Devices that can be used to connect to an electronic stethoscope and record the audio signal (e.g. heart or lung sounds) include PC, laptop and mobile devices like smartphones or tablets.
 Generally, CAA systems include software that can visualize the incoming audio signal.
 More sophisticated CAA systems include live noise detection algorithms, designed to help the user achieve the best possible recording quality.